abhishekarya1/Hash-Define-myNotes/content/system-design/book.md

 Non-uniform distribution - some servers may get the majority of the traffic, while others sit idle based on their position on the hash ring.

 If we're probing clockwise, there might be a server that is closer but on the anti-clockwise direction of the hash, we place virtual redundant **Virtual Nodes** or Replicas to resolve this.

+Virtual nodes route to an actual server on the ring.

 Place as many virtual nodes across hash space such that response time of a request is minimized (directly proportional to the nearest node it can connect to).